opencord/voltha-docs/overview/contributing.rst

  - Submit your changes early and often.
 Input and corrections early in the process prevent huge changes later.

- - Please open a ticket in the opencord jira describing the issue/feature.
+ - Please open a `jira ticket <https://jira.opencord.org/projects/VOL>`_ describing the issue/feature.
 During the patch please preface the commit message with `[VOL-<jira_number]` e.g. `[VOL-4550]` so it gets automatically linked to the Jira ticket.
 This keeps code review and design discussions clean.